 - Collect information needed for family assessments and program evaluation.

-- Meet or exceed service productivity targets.
+- Meet or exceed service productivity target.

 - Become familiar with and utilize internal and external resources as needed to provide comprehensive services to clients.

-- Assist in establishing effective communication between Gang Alternative, Inc., (GA) other social agencies serving clients, and the community
+- Assist in establishing effective communication between Gang Alternative, Inc., (GA) other social agencies serving clients, and the community.

 - Work cooperatively with Circle of Strength Family Network team members to assure clients timely access to quality services.